genusB/PoemInk/README.md

 ### Build and run the ASP.NET Core Web application:
 1. Restore nuget packages with `PoemInk\PoemInk>dotnet restore` in the `PoemInk\PoemInk` directory.
 2. Create the database with `PoemInk\PoemInk>dotnet ef database update` in the `PoemInk\PoemInk` directory.
+3. You have to install IronPython locally to be able to run a python script from .net.
+Also, check its installation directory, it should be `C:\Program Files\IronPython 2.7\`.
-3. Make sure that ports 5000 and 8080 are free.
+4. Make sure that ports 5000 and 8080 are free.
-4. Run the project with `PoemInk\PoemInk>dotnet run` in the `PoemInk\PoemInk` directory.
+5. Run the project with `PoemInk\PoemInk>dotnet run` in the `PoemInk\PoemInk` directory.